 Returns an array of period names starting at the given period for the given number of periods.
 The returned data has the same structure as a cell range or data array, which enables you to pass this data directly into a dropdown editor or other functions that expect a cell range or data array.
 You can optionally pass an interval (default is 1).

-If you provide the optional period parameter, the function will check if that period falls within the range of periods, and return either that period (true) or nothing (false).
+If you provide the optional period parameter, the function will check if that given period falls within the range of periods, and return either that period (if it exists) or an empty value (if it does not exist).

 You can use the returned value by itself or as a condition inside an IF formula.